Dawntraoz-Storyblok/sb-pokemon-gallery/README.md

 yarn install
 ```

+Duplicate the Storyblok space in your own account clicking on [this link](https://app.storyblok.com/#!/build/172320).
+Then go to Settings > Visual Editor and add the [https://localhost:3000/](https://localhost:3000/) as default preview URL.

+Rename `.env.example` to `.env` and add the token of your fresh created Storyblok space.

 ## Development Server

 > Storyblok v2 requires that your website is served via HTTPS.
 You can follow the instructions in Storyblok's FAQ entry: [How to set up SSL in Nuxt 3](https://www.storyblok.com/faq/setting-up-https-on-localhost-in-nuxt-3).